alexandrephl/alexandrephl.github.io/_projects/DroneSafetyLayer/safety-layer-px4.md

 ## Why it matters
 Modern small UAVs increasingly rely on computer vision and autonomy, but those AI workloads are not deterministic (variable runtime, OS/GPU scheduling, resource contention).
 Meanwhile, flight control requires hard real-time deadlines.
-This project tackles that integration problem by implementing a mixed-criticality architecture: a Raspberry Pi proposes avoidance maneuvers, an STM32 safety supervisor validates them deterministically (freshness, bounds, TTL/confidence, state constraints), and PX4 executes only safe commands—otherwise it falls back to a predictable failsafe path.
+This project tackles that integration problem by implementing a mixed-criticality architecture: a Raspberry Pi proposes avoidance maneuvers, an STM32 safety supervisor validates them deterministically (freshness, bounds, TTL/confidence, state constraints), and PX4 executes only safe commands, otherwise it falls back to a predictable failsafe path.
 It demonstrates a practical way to enable advanced perception without compromising control-loop safety, including latency/jitter measurement on the communication chain.

 ---